 How To Choose A Chassis Paint

-How To Choose A Chassis Paint - Guide
+Chassis Paint - How to choose Guide

-"As long as possible" is not an answer. set a target, 1 year, 3 years, 5, 20, 30, and base your choice around how long it CAN last. then do the proper preparation, and in most cases with most product both ours and others you will achieve the longevity you require.
-The longer a coating can last, the better the return on your investment of time and money. if you want it to for example last 10 > 20 years then go for a full chassis paint kit.
+"As long as possible" is not an answer. set a target, 1 year, 3 years, 5, 20, 30, and base your choice around how long it CAN last. then do the proper preparation, and in most cases with most products both ours and others you will achieve the longevity you require.
+The longer a coating can last, the better the return on your investment of time and money.
+If you want it to for example last 10 > 20 years then go for a full chassis paint kit.
 You need to read up on what the coating or protection being offered is, and what kind of preparation is required.

 Longevity on any chassis paint is affected by several contributing factors. how it was applied, was it prepared properly, and in what environment(s) will it be used in.
 Doing no prep, applying a product too thin because you didn't purchase enough, and then using it in the sea could see a coating designed to last decades protect for less than 30 minutes.
-ALL COATINGS ARE A COMPROMISE, and if you are not realistic about that, no matter the marketing, then you will in most cases become dissapointed. if you are using your vehicle in or around the sea an epoxy based product is usually a safe bet, however within the "epoxy" umbrella of coatings you have massive variation from low adhesion rebranded floor paint, to paint designed not to flex, etc etc. you again need to decide on what type of epoxy coating you would like to use
+ALL COATINGS ARE A COMPROMISE, and if you are not realistic about that, no matter the marketing, then you will in most cases become dissapointed.
+If you are using your vehicle in or around the sea an epoxy based product is usually a safe bet, however within the "epoxy" umbrella of coatings you have massive variations from low adhesion rebranded floor paint, to paint designed not to flex, etc etc. you again need to decide on what type of epoxy coating you would like to use

 Now knowing what preparation you are able to achieve, your budget, how long you want it to last, and the conditions you are planning to use it in you are now able to select the best "compromise" coating for your individual needs.